 Finding a good WoW Repack

 As you’ve recently learned, you will need to download a wow repack.
+If you’re into the newer Expansions, you can grab a Shadowlands Repack.
 But let me inform you already, there are hundreds of different ones to choose from, and the quality varies a lot.
 Due to that, we have made an article on the Best WoW Repacks for each Expansion.
-(Almost ready for publication!)
 We suggest checking it out if you need inspiration.

 Keep in mind there are repacks for each expansion/version of the game, so make sure to decide what version of the game you want your own private server to have.